bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 15/10/2020 || 800.00 || || 1600.00
 ```

-Please note that when supplying dates for each transaction it is assumed that these are added in order.
+It is assumed that the transactions are added in chronological order.

 #### API
 The API portion of this solution represents a single account.
-You can deposit and withdraw money as well as get a json file of all transaction and have a statement returned through the following 3 endpoints:
+You can deposit and withdraw money, return a json file containing all transactions and have a statement returned through the following 3 endpoints:

 `POST /transactions/add`<br>
 `GET /transactions/all`<br>